christianThardy/christianThardy.github.io/tom-interpretability.md

 **Sophisticated mechanisms for processing:** Zooming out, the attention head analysis shows the model has developed specialized circuits for:

-- Tracking multiple states of reality: It keeps separate representations for what’s true versus what the actors believe.
+- Tracking multiple states of reality: It keeps separate representations for what’s true versus what the subjects believe.
-- Understanding actor knowledge limitations: Heads explicitly encode what an actor knows - versus what they don’t know.
+- Understanding subject knowledge limitations: Heads explicitly encode what a subject knows - versus what they don’t know.
 - Maintaining long-range dependencies: The model integrates information from across the sequence, ensuring coherence.
 - Integrating temporal and perspective information: It distinguishes changes over time while keeping track of different viewpoints.

-These capabilities allow it to handle false belief tasks by maintaining parallel representations of reality and actor knowledge states, showing sophisticated pattern matching during next-token prediction.
+These capabilities allow it to handle false belief tasks by maintaining parallel representations of reality and subject knowledge states, showing sophisticated pattern matching during next-token prediction.

 **Localized circuit for belief tracking:** It’s worth noting how interventions and ablation experiments reinforce the idea that these capabilities are localized (e.g. heads exhibiting induction behavior show significant performance drops when ablated).